 Fishing the Big Hole River

-The Big Hole River, often referred to as the ‘Last Best River‘, begins at Skinner Lake, high in the Beaverhead Mountains of Southwest Montana.
+The Big Hole River in Montana, one of the best fly fishing rivers in Southwest Montana.
+With more than 3000 fish per mile, the river is an angler’s dream.
+In summer is the river is very wade-able.
+In spring, fishing from a drift boat or raft is preferred.
+Often referred to as the ‘Last Best River‘, begins at Skinner Lake, high in the Beaverhead Mountains of Southwest Montana.
 This free flowing, Blue Ribbon Trout Stream is home to fluvial Arctic Grayling, Cutthroats, Brook Trout, Mountain Whitefish, Brown Trout and Rainbow Trout.
 Wild and free, the Big Hole River rises near the small town of Jackson, Montana and flows more than 150 miles to join the Ruby and the Beaverhead River to form the Jefferson River in Twin Bridges, Montana.
-From our location, its easy to sample some of the best Montana fishing.
+From our location, it is easy to sample some of the best Montana fishing.

 River at the Silver Bow Club